Cloudy mornings and clear evenings on a gas giant exoplanet: Compositional measurement effects

+To approximate the spectrum that would have been observed if we had not resolved the two limbs, we derive a planet-wide spectrum using the the spherically symmetric model (Fig.~\ref{figmhcto}A) \cite{methods}.
+In addition to H$_2$O, we identified an additional absorption feature that could not be explained with our atmospheric model as it is due to outflowing metastable helium in the unbinned spherical spectrum at 1.083~{$\upmu$}m \cite{methods}.
+This absorption feature indicates rapid atmospheric mass-loss from WASP-94A~b \cite{methods}.

-In addition to the morning/evening spectrum, we also measure a planet-wide transmission spectrum assuming spherical symmetry.
-This spectrum is shown along with the evening limb spectrum in Fig.~\ref{figmhcto} ({\bf A}) panel.
-The features in the spherical spectrum appear muted by a factor of $\sim$2 compared to the features in the evening limb spectrum (in terms of scale heights).
-We apply a 1D retrieval model to the spherical spectrum instead of the 1.5D retrieval used for the limb spectra, otherwise maintaining a near identical setup between the two.
-The constraints on the chemical composition and cloud properties from the limb-resolved spectrum and the spherical spectrum are shown in Fig.~\ref{figmhcto} ({\bf B})-({\bf D}).
-We find that the metallicity of WASP-94A b is constrained at [M/H]=+0.31$\pm$0.32 by the asymmetric-limb observations, whereas it is constrained at [M/H]=+1.937$\pm$0.073 by the spherical spectrum, showing a 5$\sigma$ level inconsistency.
-This suggests that not considering limb asymmetry can lead to severe biases in the measured metal-content of exoplanets, especially when the limb asymmetry is aerosol driven.
-This bias, as predicted by theoretical studies \cite{line16}, stems from the dilution of gas absorption features in the spherical spectrum, making the features appear compressed.
-Constraints on C/O\footnote{Carbon-to-Oxygen ratio} from the two spectra, shown in Fig.~\ref{figmhcto} ({\bf C}), are not inconsistent but show very different probability distributions due to the bias introduced by the 1D retrievals on the spherical spectrum.
-The vertical mixing strength ($K_{\rm zz}$) is also strongly affected by this bias (panel ({\bf D})), showing a 2$\sigma$ level inconsistency.
-We also find that parameterizing patchy cloud covers within 1D forward models to fit spherical planet spectrum doesn't alleviate these biases.
-Drawing inferences from limb-resolved spectroscopy instead is necessary.
+We bin the spherical spectrum to the resolving power of the limb asymmetry spectrum for further analysis.
+The absorption features in the binned spherical spectrum are muted by a factor of $\sim$2, compared to the evening limb spectrum.
+We then applied a retrieval method, that models the spectrum with only one atmospheric column, to the spherical spectrum for comparison with the retrieval method with two atmospheric columns that was used for the limb-resolved spectra.
+The two modeling frameworks are otherwise identical.
+Fig.~\ref{figmhcto}C-E shows the resulting constraints on the chemical composition and cloud properties from the limb-resolved and spherical spectra.
+The resulting constraints on the logarithm of metallicity, which is the abundance of heavier elements relative to Hydrogen, of WASP-94A~b are +0.46$\pm$0.36 from the limb-resolved observations, and +1.937$\pm$0.073 from the spherical spectrum.
+These values are inconsistent at greater than 4$\sigma$ statistical significance.
+We conclude that not accounting for the limb asymmetry biases the inferred metallicity.
+This bias was theoretically predicted \cite{line16}; it arises from the dilution of gas absorption features in the spherical spectrum.
+The inferred carbon-to-oxygen ratios (Fig.~\ref{figmhcto}D) remain consistent but have different probability distributions for the same reasons.
+Fig.~\ref{figmhcto}E shows that $K_{\rm zz}$ is also affected by this bias, with the inferred values differing by 3$\sigma$.
+We also apply another retrieval method to the spherical spectrum, which models the planet-wide spectrum by linearly combining spectra from fully cloudy and fully clear atmosphere columns using a cloud-coverage fraction parameter \cite{methods}.
+We find that this approach doesn't alleviate these biases \cite{methods}.